andrewbaxter/spaghettinuum/readme.md

 ## Censorship and anonymity

-Unlike something like IPFS where everything is naturally decentralized, including the content, with Spaghettinuum only the publisher announcements (SOA records) use peer-to-peer hosting and distribution.
+Unlike something like IPFS where everything is naturally decentralized (including the content), with Spaghettinuum only the publisher announcements (SOA records) use peer-to-peer hosting and distribution.

-This means that unless you ensure resiliance yourself (ex: by setting up multiple servers, announcers) a Spaghettinuum can be taken down either by taking down the publisher or the hosting server.
+This means that unless you ensure resiliance yourself (ex: by setting up multiple servers, announcers) a Spaghettinuum site can be taken down either by taking down the publisher or the hosting server.

 Generally speaking, peer-to-peer hosting and other similar techniques have restrictions such as requiring static content, data size restrictions, client computation memory and cpu burdens, and general complexity.

-I feel like the most important piece to decentralize is the name: even if everything else is taken down, even if there is some downtime, as long as you still control your name you can republish it later somewhere.
-The restrictions above make common use cases like hosting dynamic content with private databases, personal services, etc. more difficult.
+I feel like the most important piece to decentralize is the name: even if everything else is taken down and even if there is some downtime, as long as you still control your name you can re-host your site somewhere else later.
+In order to make hosting dynamic content (services, private databases) Spaghettinuum focuses on just decentralizing the name.
+I hope that the simplicity also makes it easier to adopt and more stable.

-I'd like this to be support other decentralization, but at the core I think a simpler approach will be easier to adopt and make it more stable once adopted.
+I hope to support improved censorship resistance and anonymity though as far as it doesn't impact other goals.

 # Privacy